Continuum Limit of Dendritic Deposition: Theory and Methods

-This algorithm is unusual for two reasons.
-First, we would like to simulate discrete deposition for a given value of the rate constant $k$.
+We now return to the part of the algorithm that resolves collisions generated during Gaussian steps \cite{erbanReactiveBoundaryConditions2007, singerPartiallyReflectedDiffusion2008}.
+When the particle contacts the cluster, it sticks with probability $P$.
+Otherwise, it bounces off.
+This process is unusual for two reasons.
+First, we would like to simulate deposition at a given value of the rate constant $k$.
 However, $k$ does not appear in the operational parameters of the algorithm, which include the particle radius $a$, the diffusion constant $D$, the timestep $\dt$, and the sticking probability $P$.
 Rather, the value of $k$ is set implicitly by the values of these other parameters.
 The second reason the algorithm is unusual is that the implicit equation for $k$ includes the timestep.
 Specifically, we have \cite{erbanReactiveBoundaryConditions2007, singerPartiallyReflectedDiffusion2008}

-Eq.~\eqref{k_timestep} implies that we must approach timestep converge carefully.
+Eq.~\eqref{k_timestep} implies that we must approach timestep convergence carefully.
 We still need to take the limit $\dt \to 0$ to converge any observables of interest calculated from the simulations.
-But taking this limit for a fixed value of the sticking probability $P$ will cause $k$ to diverge.
-Instead, to keep $k$ constant, we need to take the timestep and the sticking probability to zero simultaneously such that the ratio $P / \sqrt{\dt}$ is fixed.
+But if we take this limit for a fixed value of the sticking probability $P$, it will cause $k$ to diverge.
+Instead, to keep $k$ constant, we have to take the timestep and the sticking probability to zero simultaneously such that the ratio $P / \sqrt{\dt}$ remains fixed.
 In other words, to simulate a given $k$ value, we must always set

 as we take $\dt \to 0$.
 For this reason, the sticking probability is effectively a convergence parameter like the timestep rather than a physical parameter like the rate constant.